J35P312/SVDB/README.md

 optional arguments:

-    -h, --help              show this help message and exit --db DB                 path to a db vcf, or a comma separated list of vcfs --sqdb SQDB             path to a SVDB sqlite db, or a comma separated list of dbs --bedpedb BEDPEDB       path to a SV database of the following format chrA-posA-chrB-posB-type-count-frequency, or a comma separated list of files --in_occ IN_OCC         The allele count tag, if used, this tag must be present in the INFO column of the input DB (usually set to AN or OCC).
-Required if multiple databases are queried.
+    -h, --help              show this help message and exit --db DB                 path to a db vcf, or a comma-separated list of vcfs --sqdb SQDB             path to a SVDB sqlite db, or a comma-separated list of dbs --bedpedb BEDPEDB       path to a SV db in chrA-posA-chrB-posB-type-count-frequency format, or a comma-separated list of files
+    --in_occ IN_OCC         the allele count tag in the db INFO column (usually OCC or AN);
+                            required when querying multiple databases
-    --in_frq IN_FRQ         The frequency count tag, if used, this tag must be present in the INFO column of the input DB (usually set to AF or FRQ).
-Required if multiple databases are queried.
+    --in_frq IN_FRQ         the allele frequency tag in the db INFO column (usually FRQ or AF);
+                            required when querying multiple databases
-    --out_occ OUT_OCC       the allele count tag, as annotated by SVDB variant (default=OCC).
+    --out_occ OUT_OCC       output tag for allele count (default: OCC);
-                            Required if multiple databases are queried.
+                            required when querying multiple databases
-    --out_frq OUT_FRQ       the tag used to describe the frequency of the variant (default=FRQ).
+    --out_frq OUT_FRQ       output tag for allele frequency (default: FRQ);
-                            Required if multiple databases are queried.
+                            required when querying multiple databases
-    --prefix PREFIX         the prefix of the output file, default = print to stdout.
+    --prefix PREFIX         prefix for the output file (default: print to stdout);
-                            Required if multiple databases are queried.
+                            required when querying multiple databases
     --bnd_distance BND_DISTANCE
-                            the maximum distance between two similar breakpoints (default = 10000) --overlap OVERLAP       the overlap required to merge two events (0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
+                            maximum distance between two similar breakpoints (default: 10000) --overlap OVERLAP       minimum reciprocal overlap required to match two events (0 = anything touching; 1 = identical) (default: 0.6) --ins_distance INS_DISTANCE
-    --ins_distance INS_DISTANCE
                             maximum distance to match two insertions
                             (default: 25; profile cohort/position_only: 50)